-Per the Camas 2035 Plan, the City has approximately 3,419 acres designated for employment (combined commercial and industrial lands), or 33% of the overall acreage.
+The City has approximately 3,419 acres designated for employment (combined commercial and industrial lands), or 33% of the overall acreage.
 Based on Clark County's Vacant Buildable Lands Model, it is estimated that there is 1,124 net acres of vacant and underutilized employment land in Camas.
 The model estimates that the city needs 337 net acres of Commercial land and 493 acres of Industrial land (total of 830 net acres) to create 11,182 additional jobs by 2035.
 According to the calculations, there is excess capacity of 294 net acres of employment land.